vfonic/graphql-api/README.md

 app directory automatically.
 If you store these in a different location you can pass them in directly to the new command.

+### Policy Objects

+Policy objects can be instantiated for accessing models.
+These objects should meet the following interface methods.

+##### CRUD Policies

+The policy object should return true or false methods for all of the crud options allowing the mutation to take place, ie

 ### Model Objects

 Model objects are the core return value from GraphQL-Api.
 They can be a plain